Where to stay in Dubai: our top picks

 Deira

-Squeezed between the Persian Gulf, Dubai Creek and the international airport, Deira is a good choice for those on stopovers and shorter breaks.
-Only a couple of minutes from the airport by the city’s streamlined metro system, versus downtown’s 25 minutes, Deira isn’t short of charms.
+Sandwiched between the Persian Gulf, Dubai Creek and the international airport, Deira is a good choice for those on stopovers and shorter breaks.
+Only a couple of minutes from the airport by the city’s streamlined metro system (versus Downtown’s 25 minutes), Deira isn’t short of charms.

-In contrast to downtown, life in Deira remains on a more human scale, with smaller independent stores rather than world-record holding malls and inhabitants who are mostly Emirati or long-term residents from other nations in the region.
+Life in Deira remains on a more human scale than elsewhere in Dubai, with smaller independent stores rather than world-record-smashing malls, and inhabitants who are mostly Emirati or long-term residents from other nations in the region.

-Dubai’s old commercial hub, Deira is not big on specific attractions.
-However, the narrow alleyways forming the souks are well worth exploring for their glittering gold and rich perfume of spices.
-The creek promenade provides photo opportunities of some of the oldest structures to survive in Dubai, and the chance to get out on the water with a dhow dinner cruise too.
-Its highest rated hotels tend to line the creek, with budget friendly one and two star options a couple of blocks inland.
+Dubai’s old commercial hub, Deira isn't huge on specific attractions.
+However, the narrow alleyways forming the souks are well worth exploring for their glittering gold and rich perfume of spices – and the souks themselves are sensory smorgasbords and an absolute riot for those who love to haggle.
+The creek promenade provides photo opportunities of some of Dubai's oldest surviving structures, and the chance to get out on the water with a dhow dinner cruise too.
+Its highest rated hotels tend to line the creek, with budget-friendly one- and two-star options a couple of blocks inland.

 Jumeirah

-Popular with Dubai’s expat community, Jumeirah has the feel of a coastal neighborhood in southern California.
-Running along the Persian Gulf for several kilometers from the Etihad Museum to the north and the Burj Al Arab’s artificial island to the south, Jumeirah is our top pick for beach stays in Dubai.
+Highly popular with Dubai’s expat community, Jumeirah has the feel of a coastal neighborhood in southern California.
+It runs along the Persian Gulf for several kilometers, from the Etihad Museum to the north and the Burj Al Arab’s artificial island to the south, and is our top pick for beach stays in Dubai.

-The family friendly sands see a steady stream of visitors from October to May (the rest of the year it’s simply too hot) searching out fun in the sun.
-Jumeirah Public Beach has everything you would expect and maybe some things you wouldn’t – Laguna Waterpark sits on a promontory at the center of its bay.
+The family-friendly sands see a steady stream of visitors from October to May (the rest of the year it’s simply too hot) searching out fun in the sun.
+Jumeirah Public Beach has everything you would expect and maybe even some things you wouldn’t.

-Open Beach has impressive views down to the Burj Al Arab from its warm golden sands, whilst Kite Beach is the stretch of sand to head to for water sports including kitesurfing.
-At the district’s southernmost end, you’ll hear the joyous screams of Wild Wadi Waterpark.
+Open Beach has impressive views down to the Burj Al Arab from its soft golden sands, while Kite Beach is the place to head for water sports including kitesurfing, jet skiing and stand-up paddleboarding.

 Sometimes known as Old Dubai, Al Fahidi stays offer visitors modern comforts within the most traditional of neighborhoods.
 Streets largely free of vehicles and shaded by the high mud walls of historic structures lead to a multitude of museums, including the Dubai Museum, spanning the region’s history and culture.